BernieWhite/DevOpsKitDsc/README.md

 # DevOps Kit for Dsc

-This DevOps Kit for Desired State Configuration (DOKDsc) aims to provide IT Pros with tools and documentation to easily adopt a DevOps model for deploying and managing Desired State Configuration (DSC).
+This DevOps Kit for Desired State Configuration (DOKD) aims to provide IT Pros with tools and documentation to easily adopt a DevOps model for deploying and managing Desired State Configuration (DSC).

 DSC already provides the tools for IT Pros to automate the configuration of Windows or Linux to stand-up a fully running workload.
 Application Lifecycle Management (ALM) tools such as Visual Studio Team Services (VSTS) also provide features such as requirements tracking, version control and release management.